william-lti/testing-ollama/README.md

 ## Overview

-Since we have already covered most of the coding subjects at the university, I have set myself to complete this project to continue learning new things about java.
+Since we have already covered most of the coding subjects at the university, I have set myself to complete this simple project to continue learning new things about java.
 This project aims to integrate the Ollama API with a simple Java application.
 The project is structured to follow best practices and design patterns to ensure maintainable and scalable code.
 I'll try to use some design patterns such as Singleton, Factory, Strategy, and MVC throughout the development process.

 ## Project Stages